-ATLAC !
-Downer Filter: Selected items 6 ATLAS.ti Report Grouping: No Grouping 6 A22 Children & Happiness (sample) Report Opt tions Codes(selection) Creati ng & Modifying User Report created by Susanne Friese (Kwarc) on 24 Jan 2022 In Documents Group s Linked d Codes pro: altruism ✓ ✓ Quota tions Comment: □ Тур oe of content reasons for having children Cre eating & Modifying User In [Document wanting to be there / to do something for / to care for someone else > Co des 14 Quotations: > Hy perlinks of 3:66 ¶ 124 - 125 in 3_Parenting blog: reader comments ked Memos Content: Is this a biological response bred in me by evolution?
+Filter: Selected items 0

+ATLAS.ti Report Grouping: No Grouping ©

+A22 Children & Happiness (sample) Report Op tions

+Codes(selection) ing & Modifying User

+Report created by Susanne Friese (Kwarc) on 24 Jan 2022 In Documents

+Group os

+Linked d Codes

+• pro: altruism ∨ ✓ Quota ations

+Comment: Пту pe of content

+reasons for having children Cre eating & Modifying User

+Document

+wanting to be there / to do something for / to care for someone else > Co des

+14 Quotations: > □ Hy perlinks

+Lir nked Memos

+Content: Is this a biological response bred in me by evolution?
 Perhaps.
 But I am glad for it.
 Too many pleasures in life are self-indulgent and self-serving.
 Childrearing is different - an arguably altruistic pleasure.
 The key joy of childrearing is not my joy, but my son's.
 I am glad just to share it with him.
 Is this "altruism," in itself, a self-serving emotional response, bred by evolution?
 Are people who rear happy children more likely to have grandchildren, and pass their genes on for another generation?
 Maybe - I have no idea.
 But I do know one thing: that's not what I am thinking when I hear my son giggle.
 I'm just thinking "what can I do to make him happy - so that I can hear that giggle again?"
-3:73 ¶ 136 in 3_Parenting blog: reader comments Content: ✓ Co Co Linkec ✓ Comm mments d Memos I believe my decision to have kids was based on my satisfaction with being a child, myself and my desire to validate that experience.
-I always wanted children, even as a child, of course not knowing what it would mean experientially. ⊚ 3:78 ¶ 144 in 3_Parenting blog: reader comments Content: So reversing our initial decision to not procreate we, at least, entered parenthood with more insight than most who have never been responsible for children.
+3:73 ¶ 136 in 3_Parenting blog: reader comments Content: I believe my decision to have kids was based on my satisfaction with being a child, myself and my desire to validate that experience.
+I always wanted children, even as a child, of course not knowing what it would mean experientially.
+3:78 ¶ 144 in 3_Parenting blog: reader comments Content: So reversing our initial decision to not procreate we, at least, entered parenthood with ✓ Co ntent mments d Memos

+So reversing our initial decision to not procreate we, at least, entered parenthood with more insight than most who have never been responsible for children.
 Why did we change our minds?
 Partly because we believed the hype about how rewarding it is to have children.
 Partly because we have a wonderful and loving relationship that we wanted to share.
-Partly because we wanted someone to care for us in our old age. change our minds?
-Partly because we believed the hype about how rewarding it is to have children.
-Partly because we have a wonderful and loving relationship that we С ancel Save Pr
+Partly because we wanted someone to care for us in our old age.

+С Cancel Save Print